2025 American League Division Series: Game 2

 Daulton Varsho hit two home runs in Game 2.

 In the bottom of the second inning, Ernie Clement hit a two-run home run off Yankees starter Max Fried to give the Blue Jays a 2–0 lead.
 In the bottom of the third inning, Davis Schneider, Vladimir Guerrero Jr., and Daulton Varsho scored on an RBI groundout, double, and single respectively to extend the Blue Jays' lead to 5–0.
 Fried pitched three innings, allowed eight hits and five runs while walking two batters and striking out only one batter.
 In the bottom of the fourth inning, Guerrero Jr. hit a grand slam off Yankees reliever Will Warren to extend the Blue Jays' lead to 9–0, which was the first grand slam home run in Blue Jays postseason history.
 A two-run home run from Varsho further extended the lead to 11–0.
-In the bottom of the sixth inning, George Springer hit a solo home run to extend the Blue Jays' lead to 12–0.
+In the bottom of the fifth inning, George Springer hit a solo home run to extend the Blue Jays' lead to 12–0.
 The Yankees got on the board after Cody Bellinger hit a two-run home run in the top of the sixth inning.
 Blue Jays rookie starter Trey Yesavage pitched 5 1/3 innings, walking one batter and striking out eleven batters, not giving up any hits in the process.
 In the bottom of the sixth, Varsho hit his second home run of the game to extend the Blue Jays' lead to 13–2.
 In the top of the seventh inning, Aaron Judge scored Ryan McMahon on a RBI single, and Bellinger hit a sacrifice fly to cut the Blue Jays' lead to 13–4.
 Consecutive RBI hits from Ben Rice and Giancarlo Stanton further reduced the lead to 13–7.
 The Blue Jays got the final out of the game when reliever Seranthony Domínguez struck Stanton out via a blocked sweeper and took a 2–0 lead over their divisional rivals, leaving the Blue Jays one win away from reaching the ALCS for the first time since 2016, and creating a win-or-go-home situation for the Yankees in Game 3 as the series shift to the Bronx.